mennamamdouh/Building-a-Flexible-Discount-Engine-for-a-Retail-Store-with-Scala/README.md

 Our discount engine needs to be written in __Scala__.
 Scala supports many programming paradigms, *Imperative Programming*, *Functional Programming*, and *OOP*.

-But, to have this discount engine to be more flexible in enhancement, the code needs to be written in __pure functional manner__.
-So many technical requirements need to be satisfied by our code:
+But, to have this discount engine to be flexible in enhancement, the code has to be written in __pure functional manner__.
+So, many technical requirements need to be satisfied in our code:

 * No mutable variables or data structures allowed
 * No loops allowed